 The bicycle includes a powerful front-suspension frame.
 Coupled with the Schwinn suspension fork, it works reasonably well in soaking up large bumps and shocks.

 The 29er configuration works its magic in maintaining momentum, especially when the rider reaches the top speed.
 It also supplements uphill and downhill movements in mountain trails and allows the bike to easily waltz over rocky obstacles.
-However, such configuration may increase the physical exertion you need to put in.
+However, such a configuration may increase the physical exertion you need to put in.

 The provision of extra-wide double-wall alloy rims lowers the bike’s center of gravity, keeping it practically glued to the trails.
 But the lower center of gravity means that the bike can’t be lofted as easily as its 26er counterparts.